 First class travel must be pre-authorised by Shaw Trust

-Up to 0.45 per mile maximum
+Mileage allowance up to 0.45 per mile maximum

 Only where strictly necessary and it is cost effective to do so – this must be pre-authorised by Shaw Trust

-NB: Tickets and receipts for all travel must be retained.
+Tickets and receipts for all travel must be retained.

 Will be organised and funded by Shaw Trust.